Commonly Asked Questions About Counseling

 6) Therapy sessions should not be used as a time for dumping all the gripes of the past week.

-7) It is best if each person seeks to be concise in presenting thoughts and feelings so as to give everyone a chance to participate.
+7) It is best if each person seeks to be succinct in presenting thoughts and feelings so as to give everyone a chance to participate.

 9) At times it may be helpful for me to see one individual or to alternate between individual or group sessions as part of counseling.